peregrineshahin/ChessProgrammingWiki/content/EvaluationLinear.md

 ## Where to Start

 The first thing to consider when writing an evaluation function is how to score a move in [Minimax](Minimax "Minimax") or the more common [NegaMax](Negamax "Negamax") framework.
 While Minimax usually associates the white side with the max-player and black with the min-player and always evaluates from the white point of view, NegaMax requires a symmetric evaluation in relation to the [side to move](Side_to_move "Side to move").
 We can see that one must not score the move per se – but the result of the move (i.e. a positional evaluation of the board as a result of the move).
-Such a symmetric evaluation function was first formulated by [Claude Shannon](Claude_Shannon "Claude Shannon") in 1949 [[2]](#cite_note-2) :
+Such a symmetric evaluation function was first formulated by [Claude Shannon](Claude_Shannon "Claude Shannon") in 1949 <a id="cite-note-2" href="#cite-ref-2">[2]</a> :

 ```C++